k2052/BuildingCoffeeScriptFrameworks/manuscript/01_Introduction.md

 ### 1. *Component/Module based*

-These are frameworks designed for large applications.
+Frameworks designed for large applications.
 They have an opinionated way of structuring your application but when you follow it you get a lot of stuff for free.
 Rather than simply carry over patterns from other types of app development, they often have invented entirely new ones.
 [Ember.js](http://emberjs.com/) is the most well known representative of this category.

 ### 2. *Platforms*